-The British kindergarten offers a unique, mixed-age classroom environment, for children
+The British kindergarten offers a unique play-based learning environment, for children

 approximately 3 to 5 years old.

-At the British Kindergarten, children engage in individual learning experiences, as well as group interactions, which are integral to the (EYFS) Early years Foundation Stage framework currently being taught in all Early Years Settings in the UK.
+At the British Kindergarten, children engage in individual learning experiences, as well as group interactions, following the play-based approach as part of the (EYFS) Early years Foundation Stage framework currently being taught in all Early Years Settings in the US and UK.

 What is the EYFS?